 We started this project by watching the Youtube video below to gain an understanding of the project and the steps needed to complete it.

-Students began by planning out the design for their light box.
+Students began by planning out the design for their lightbox.
 We talked about what kinds of themes would work well.
 The students decided organic type scenes would probably work best.
-We talked about thinking in terms of foreground, middlegound, and background.
-Things like mountains, tree branches and even stalactites were determined to work well to help fill the different layers.
+We talked about thinking in terms of foreground, middle ground, and background.
+Things like mountains, tree branches, and even stalactites were determined to work well to help fill the different layers.

 After creating one drawing of all the layers, most of the students labeled the parts of their drawings to figure out what parts need to be in each layer.
 I asked them to create at least four layers out of their drawings.